What Is RDP — Remote Desktop Protocol and RDP Service

 Key Features of the RDP Server

 RDP servers are efficient to use because of their useful features.
-To fully understand what is RDP server, you need to dig into the features that build it.
+To fully understand “what is RDP” server, you need to examine the features that build it.
 Here are five most important features to know:

 Pre-Configured Setup

 One of the reasons why users rely on providers is that RDP as a Service is plainly easy to set up.
 RDP servers are prepared to be ready-to-use by their providers, from enabling RDP access to implementing security settings.
 When you get an RDP server, you can skip all the hassle of setting firewalls and troubleshooting connectivity issues.
-So, if you ask me what is RDP server, I’ll tell you that it’s a server you can start working on within minutes.
+If someone asks, “what is RDP” in terms of ease of use, the answer is that it’s a server you can start working on within minutes.

 Scalability